gruppe-adler/Shoot_and_Scoot.Tanoa/orga/invite/Euro_arma_events/Euro_arma_events_Discord.md

 <!--
-What the gameplay is actually like can be seen in Lirus previous stream.
+What the gameplay is actually like can be seen in this stream of Liru.
 (Timestamps for those that want to jump right into the action are in the comments) https://www.youtube.com/watch?v=PfVHyE1Ipxg
 -->